How to Detect Microsoft Copilot-Generated Cover Letters

 Can EyeSift detect Microsoft Copilot-generated cover letters?

-Yes.
-EyeSift specifically identifies Microsoft Copilot output patterns in cover letters by analyzing perplexity, burstiness, and linguistic signatures characteristic of Microsoft Copilot's GPT-4 based model.
+EyeSift screens for Microsoft Copilot output patterns in cover letters by analyzing perplexity, burstiness, and linguistic signatures associated with Microsoft Copilot's Microsoft 365 Copilot model.
+The result should be treated as a review signal, not as standalone proof.

 How is detecting Microsoft Copilot cover letters different from other AI content?